-Primal Pictures (also known as anatomy.tv) includes anatomical images, MRI scans, dissection slides, movies (including biomechanics animations), and clinical text.
+Provides access to anatomical images, MRI scans, dissection slides, movies (including biomechanics animations), and clinical text.
 The head and neck, spine, hand, shoulder, thorax, pelvis, hip, knee, and foot are explored in a regional approach to anatomical study.
-The resource includes sports & therapy, dentistry, and surgical modules, and most content is exportable for use in lectures, posters, and other projects.
+Includes sports & therapy, dentistry, and surgical modules.
+Most content is exportable for use in lectures, posters, and other projects.

 Access limited to 13 concurrent users.

-ProQuest Dissertations and Theses Global is the most comprehensive collection of dissertations and theses from around the world.
-Its coverage spans from the 18th century to the present day and includes full text for graduate works added since 1997, along with selected full text for works written prior to 1997.
-It contains a significant amount of new international dissertations and theses both in citations and in full text.
+A collection of U.S. and international dissertations and theses.
+Provides full text for graduate works added since 1997, selected full text for works written prior to 1997.
+Contains a significant number of new international dissertations and theses both in citations and in full text.
+Content spans 1743 – Present.

-ProQuest Education Journals gives users access to over 900 top educational publications, including more than 600 of the titles in full text.
-The coverage spans the literature on primary, secondary and higher education as well as special education, home schooling and adult education.
+Supports multiple Research Clusters.
+Provides access to over 900 educational publications, including more than 600 full-text titles.
+Topics include: primary, secondary and higher education, special education, home schooling and adult education.
 Many titles are indexed in the ERIC database.

-This database includes full-text journals and other sources in linguistics, including many titles indexed in Linguistics and Language Behavior Abstracts (LLBA).
-It covers all aspects of the study of language including phonetics, phonology, morphology, syntax and semantics.
-Full Text Included
+Includes full-text journals and other sources in linguistics, including many titles indexed in Linguistics and Language Behavior Abstracts (LLBA).
+Topics include: phonetics, phonology, morphology, syntax and semantics.

+Supports multiple Research Clusters.
 This collection contains 300 multidisciplinary resources including primary source documents, archival collections, government documents, periodicals, newspapers, video and more.
 Topics include: Art; History; Literature; News, Newspapers, and Periodicals; and Social Sciences.

-A comprehensive archive of Women’s Wear Daily, from the first issue in 1910 to material from within the last twelve months, reproduced in high-resolution images.
+A comprehensive, full-text archive of Women’s Wear Daily, from 1910 to the latest complete year, reproduced in high-resolution images.
 Every page, article, advertisement and cover has been included, with searchable text and indexing.
-Key moments in the history of the industry, as well as major designers, brands, retailers and advertisers are all covered in this publication of record.
+Topics include: key moments in the history of the industry, major designers, brands, retailers and advertisers.

-PsycARTICLES, from the American Psychological Association (APA), is a definitive source of full-text, peer-reviewed scholarly and scientific articles in psychology.
+Provides articles published by the American Psychological Association (APA).
+Definitive source of full-text, peer-reviewed scholarly and scientific articles in psychology.
 The articles originate from the APA and APA-allied organizations.
 Letters to the editor and errata from each journal are also included.
+Content spans 1894 – present.